Periodically a "coffee" is offered to introduce interested people to homeschooling. Please email Tomi Fay Forbes at email@example.com to learn more.

 *Don't panic!
 The instruction can include: direct teaching by mom or dad; reading books; workbooks and exercise sheets; hands-on experiments and observations; field trips; computer work; educational games, etc. Remember - you are developing a whole person, not just academics.

 If your child is less than 6 years old as of September 1st of this school year:, You do not need to submit a form.

 If your child is 6 or older and you were not using a public school last year:: Fill out the form and submit it so it is received by October 15th of this school year.
 On October 15th of each year the public and private schools turn in the number of enrolled students to the DPI.
 We are a private school - we turn in our information on the same day.
 It is advised not to mail it prior to October 1st.

 If the school year is already underway: Fill out the on-line form and print two copies.
-Take a print-out with you to the school when you withdraw your student from school.
-If you withdraw a student without the DPI form, the student is legally truant.
+Take a print-out with you to the school to notify them your child will no longer be attending.
+If you begin to homeschool a student without the DPI form, the student is legally truant.
 Please write a letter to the building principal or superintendent, informing them of your decision.
 Ideally, take a copy of the DPI form to the school for the principal to sign or initial so he knows you filled out he form and confirms he understands you are homeschooling.

 If you decide to stop homeschooling and return your student to public school: You may return a student at any point.
 However, the school has the right to test the student to determine class placement based on academic abilities.